Why People Who Love Animals Make Better Partners

 1. They’ve mastered the art of non-verbal communication.

 Living with animals teaches you to pick up on subtle cues and body language.
 This skill doesn’t just vanish when they’re dealing with humans.
 Animal lovers are often pros at reading their partners’ moods without a word being said.
 They’ll notice when you’re feeling off, even if you’re trying to hide it.
-This intuition can lead to deeper understanding and fewer misunderstandings in a relationship.
+Unsurprisingly, intuition can lead to deeper understanding and fewer misunderstandings in a relationship.
 It’s like having a partner with a built-in emotional radar — pretty handy when you’re not in the mood to explain why you’re sulking about the footy results.

 2. They’re not afraid to get their hands dirty.

 Anyone who’s ever owned a pet knows it’s not all Instagram-worthy moments.
 There’s poo to scoop, vomit to clean, and all sorts of messes to deal with.
-This willingness to tackle the less glamorous side of life head-on translates well into relationships.
+Their willingness to tackle the less glamorous side of life head-on translates well into relationships.
 These people aren’t likely to run at the first sign of trouble or when things get a bit messy (literally or figuratively).
 They’re more likely to roll up their sleeves and work through problems together, rather than expecting a picture-perfect romance all the time.

 3. They understand the importance of routine and consistency.